 11.12 Rights of proposed patients

 Section 2A of the Act provides a definition of ‘proposed patient’.
 Section 63A describes the rights of proposed patients.
 A person becomes a proposed patient when an application is ‘made’ under section 8A of the Act.
 An application is ‘made’ when both the application under section 8A of the Act and the certificate under section 8B of the Act are completed and received by the DAMHS.
-The rights of proposed patients pursuant to section 63A do not apply during the medical practitioner’s assessment of the person under section 8B, or during the applicant’s contact with the person.
+The rights of proposed patients pursuant to section 63A do not apply during the health practitioner, nurse practitioner or registered nurse working in mental health’s assessment of the person under section 8B, or during the applicant’s contact with the person.

-Proposed patient status ends when a medical practitioner either:
+Proposed patient status ends when a health practitioner either:

 records a finding under section 10(1)(b)(i) of the Act, in which case the person does not become a patient, or